Suggested Searches

 Team Mission

-The Eclipse Soundscapes: Citizen Science Project (ES:CSP) will introduce accessible opportunities for citizen scientists to participate in real and meaningful scientific research focusing on how eclipses affect life on Earth.
+The Eclipse Soundscapes: Citizen Science Project (ES:CSP) will provide opportunities for citizen scientists to participate in meaningful scientific research on how eclipses affect life on Earth.

-Eclipse Soundscapes: Citizen Science Project will revisit the Wheeler et. al (1935) study, an early attempt to conduct a citizen science project by documenting animal reactions to a 1932 total eclipse.
-To record the behavior of animals, the Boston Society of Natural History formed an Eclipse Behavior Committee, including game wardens, naturalists, and members of the general public (Wheeler et al., 1935).
-This generated 498 reports of the activities of birds, mammals, insects, reptiles, and fish.
-While these, and other accounts recorded during other eclipses, hint at changes in animal behavior, most reports do not have enough detail or accuracy to validate or disprove scientific hypotheses.
-The accounts also include observations of acoustic changes.
-As Vernon Bailey of NH wrote: “During the time of totality not a sound was heard except the chirping of numerous crickets."
+Eclipse Soundscapes: Citizen Science Project builds on the work of Wheeler et al. (1935), an early citizen science effort that documented animal reactions to a 1932 total eclipse.
+The Boston Society of Natural History formed an Eclipse Behavior Committeeto record observations from game wardens, naturalists, and members of the general public.
+This effort produced 498 reports detailing the activities of birds, mammals, insects, reptiles, and fish.
+While these and other accounts from past eclipses hint at changes in animal behavior, most lack the detail or accuracy needed to validate scientific hypotheses.
+Some reports also describe changes in soundscapes, such as Vernon Bailey of NH, who wrote: "During the time of totality not a sound was heard except the chirping of numerous crickets."
 This suggests that eclipses could be studied in a multisensory manner.

 What does your team hope to achieve?

-- Improve upon Wheeler et. al (1935) citizen science project by using modern tools, techniques, and soundscape ecology frameworks to conduct a rigorous and accessible study of the changes in soundscapes during eclipses.
+• Build upon the Wheeler et al. (1935) citizen science project by applying modern tools, techniques, and soundscape ecology frameworks to study changes in soundscapes during eclipses.

 Project Website